DNA Study 'fills Gaps' in Indigenous Americans' Ancestry | 🔬 LatestLY

 Previous studies have found genetic variations among Brazil's Indigenous groups may cause them to respond differently to medication for blood clots or high cholesterol.

-Kim said the new research had revealed more than 70 gene variations that could increase [people's] vulnerability to emerging infectious diseases: "Many of these populations are already small.
-It's critical to provide tailored healthcare and disease prevention efforts to support their well-being."
+Kim said the new research had revealed more than 70 gene variations that could increase [people's] vulnerability to emerging infectious diseases.
+"Many of these populations are already small.
+It's critical to provide tailored health care and disease prevention efforts to support their well-being," said Kim.

 Edited by: Matthew Ward Agius